DevOps

 No matter which software you choose to use to create a CI/CD pipeline on Kubernetes, the following best practices can help you get the most out of Kubernetes-based CI/CD:

-• Consider setting Kubernetes quotas and limits to define how many infrastructure resources your pipelines can consume.
+• Consider setting Kubernetes quotas and limits to define how many infrastructure resources your pipelines can consume and manage cloud resources efficiently.
 This can help to prevent “noisy neighbor” issues where a pipeline sucks up too much memory or CPU and disrupts other applications.

 • Create a separate namespace for your CI/CD pipeline.
-In general, there is no reason why CI/CD tools should run in the same namespace as other applications.
+In general, there is no reason why CI/CD tools should run in the same namespace as other applications, and this also improves access control with role based access control for isolating CI/CD workloads.

 • If you really want to isolate CI/CD operations, consider creating a dedicated Kubernetes cluster just for this purpose and using other Kubernetes clusters to host production apps.
+This approach can simplify operations across multiple clusters and support multi cluster deployments.
 CI/CD workloads can be resource-intensive (especially during software builds), so it may make sense to run them in their own Kubernetes cluster.

 • Consider enabling autoscaling, which can help ensure that CI/CD pipelines have adequate resources.
 At the same time, autoscaling is useful for scaling your environment back down to save money when your workloads don’t require as many resources.
 Autoscaling can be especially beneficial when running CI/CD on Kubernetes, since the resource requirements of CI/CD pipelines may fluctuate widely.

 • Ensure that you back up both your data and configurations.
-Kubernetes doesn’t automatically back things up for you, and you’ll want backups on hand in case your Kubernetes cluster crashes.
+Kubernetes doesn’t automatically back things up for you, and you’ll want backups on hand in case your Kubernetes cluster crashes, while strong controls help protect sensitive data and reduce security risks.

 Kubernetes CI/CD and groundcover

-When you entrust mission-critical operations like CI/CD to Kubernetes, you need to know about performance problems that could place your Kubernetes clusters at risk.
+When you entrust mission-critical operations like CI/CD to Kubernetes, you need to know about performance problems that could place your Kubernetes clusters at risk, and observability helps track performance metrics across CI/CD activity.

 This is where groundcover comes in.
-As an observability and monitoring platform designed especially for cloud-native environments like Kubernetes, groundcover delivers the deep Kubernetes monitoring and visibility you need to identify performance risks in Kubernetes-based CI/CD pipelines – and, for that matter, any other workload running on K8s.
+As an observability and monitoring platform designed especially for cloud-native environments like Kubernetes, groundcover delivers the deep Kubernetes monitoring and visibility you need to identify performance risks in Kubernetes-based CI/CD pipelines – and, for that matter, any other workload running on K8s, especially when monitoring multiple clusters.

 Dashboard showing Kubernetes metrics and logs, including container CPU and memory usage, count of logs, and traces grouped by workload and event type, visualized in time series and bar charts.